Thank you for reading our post, please rate this article at the end.

 It’s important to note that eligibility requirements for discounts and exemptions may change, so it’s best to check the Florida Fish and Wildlife Conservation Commission (FWC) website for the most up-to-date information on senior citizen fishing license fees and exemptions.

-Do veterans get discounts on fishing license?
+Do veterans get discounts on fishing licenses?

 There are some discounts available for veterans on fishing licenses in Florida.
 Florida offers a free five-year hunting and fishing license for resident veterans who have been certified by the U.S. Department of Veterans Affairs as having a service-related disability of 100 percent.
 The free license includes hunting, freshwater fishing, and saltwater fishing.